 All stage rigging systems will have battens, which are steel pipes that can be raised and lowered manually or with an electrical system.
 Pullies are also found in most rigging systems and help with raising or lowering (known as “flying in” and “flying out”) props and scenery.

-Lines are another critical component, since this is the actual rigging that is needed to raise or lower objects.
-Lines will be either ropes or cables, and depending on the amount of rigging required for each performance, the amount of lines can range from a dozen to a hundred or more.
+Lines are another critical component since this is the actual rigging that is needed to raise or lower objects.
+Lines will be either ropes or cables, and depending on the amount of rigging required for each performance, a number of lines can range from a dozen to a hundred or more.

 Lastly, controlling all of these ropes and battens requires a number of different tools.
 These could be anything from cable clips to belaying pins.
 If you are using a counterweight rigging system, rope locks are a popular choice.
 In order to move lines around, hoists and winches are utilised.
 There different kinds of hoists that may be used, such as manual hoists, drum hoists, and point hoists.